eziosantori/tasty-bites/README.md

 - Placeholder badge shown if no tags are present in RecipeCard
 - Accessibility improvements for RecipeDetailSidebar (ARIA labels, roles, live regions)
 - getAdjustedMeasure now uses useCallback for performance
+- new grid layout to fit the clock icon in the card

 ### nice to have